 Please note that computerized skin cancer prevention scans are not covered by OHIP.

 The cost of an initial full body scan is $175.
 Follow-up scans are priced at $150 per session.
-All scans are income tax deductible.
+All scans are income tax deductible or may be covered by insurance plans/health spending accounts.

 It is suggested that patients also bring their OHIP card in case a mole requires a biopsy (which is covered by OHIP).
-If our team performs a biopsy and the results indicate surgery is necessary, we can schedule you for surgery with our on-site plastic surgeon (Dr. Afloabi MA, MD FRCSC), who can perform the required procedure in our facility within 4-6 weeks of diagnosis, rather than a usual wait time 4-8 months.
+If our team performs a biopsy and the results indicate surgery is necessary, we can schedule you for surgery in our on-site procedures clinic or with a plastic surgeon, who can perform the required procedure in our facility within 4-6 weeks of diagnosis, rather than a usual wait time 4-8 months.

 How often do I need to get a scan done?